 The three types of silent treatment a narcissist will use.

 The ghosting.
-This is where they vanish entirely, their phones are off, social media shut down, or you’re blocked.
+This is where they vanish entirely.
+Their phones are off, social media shut down, or you’re blocked.
 No way of contacting them at all.
-This is usually if they are with a new target, but not always.
+This is usually if they are with a new supply, but not always.
 This is used so you do all you can to get answers and closure; you might reach out to their friends and family; this can help with their smear campaigns against you.